PaddlePaddle/docs/docs/design/phi/design_en.md

 IntArray is an integer type array that can be constructed from `vector<int>`, `Tensor` and `vector<Tensor>`.
 Currently, it is mainly used to represent dimension index variables such as `shape`, `index` and `aixs`.

-Taking FullKernel as an example, the shape parameter is used to indicate the dimension information of the returned Tensor (e.g. [2, 8, 8]).
-When calling FullKernel, the parameters of `vector<int>`, `Tensor` and `vector<Tensor>` type variables can be used to complete the call.
-Using IntArray avoids the problem of writing a separate overloaded function for each shape type.
+Taking `FullKernel` as an example, the shape parameter is used to indicate the dimension information of the returned Tensor (e.g. [2, 8, 8]).
+When calling `FullKernel`, the parameters of `vector<int>`, `Tensor` and `vector<Tensor>` type variables can be used to complete the call.
+Using `IntArray` avoids the problem of writing a separate overloaded function for each shape type.

 ```
 template <typename T, typename Context>